sanitswain/java8tips/funcinterfaces.rst

     - It can have any number of `default methods <http://docs.oracle.com/javase/8/docs/api/java/lang/reflect/Method.html#isDefault-->`_  because they are not abstract and implementation is already provided by same.

     - Interface can declares an abstract method overriding one of the public method from ``java.lang.Object``, that still can be considered as `functional interface`.
-The reason is any implementation class for this interface will have implementation for this abstract method either from super class (bare minimum java.lang.Object) class or defined by implementation class it self.
+The reason is any implementation class to this interface will have implementation for this abstract method either from super class (bare minimum java.lang.Object) class or defined by implementation class it self.
+In the below example ``toString()`` method declared as abstract which will be implemented in its concrete implementation class or at last derived from ``java.lang.Object`` class.

 Below code snippet is a simple example of functinal interface.